-On behalf of the Oklahoma State University - Oklahoma Nurse Science Faculty and the Health Sciences Division, welcome!
+On behalf of Oklahoma State University - Oklahoma Nurse Science Faculty and the School of Health Sciences, welcome!

 Since 1969, the Nurse Science Department has prepared knowledgeable, caring, and clinically proficient nurses that serve the needs of the Oklahoma City metropolitan area, the state of Oklahoma, and beyond.
 We are proud of our rich tradition of excellence and innovation.